msv-lab/llm-play/README.md

     llm-play --prompt prompt.md
     llm-play < prompt.md

 The argument and the file options are mutually-exclusive.
-Both take take precedence over the stdin.
+They both take precedence over stdin.

 In this case, the response is printed on stdout, and can be redirected to a file: